Alexx6MR/devops24/examinations/02/answers.md

 ```

 ## BONUS QUESTION
-When you run `ansible-config dump` in your working directory where a local ansible.cfg exists, the output shows the effective configuration including your local values, for example: `host_key_checking = False` and `inventory = hosts`.
+When you run `ansible-config dump` in your working directory where a local ansible.cfg exists, the output shows the effective configuration including your local values, for example: `host_key_checking = False` and `CONFIG_FILE() = /home/alexei/Desktop/devops24/ansible/ansible.cfg`.

-When you run it in your home directory, without a local `ansible.cfg`, the output reflects the system and user defaults and your local changes are not applied.
+When you run it in your home directory, without a local `ansible.cfg`, the output reflects the system, user defaults and your local changes are not applied, exampel `CONFIG_FILE() = None`.

 In other words, `ansible.cfg` in the working directory overwrites the default values while only the global and user values ​​are visible in the home directory.